-Iran Protests Leave 12 Dead
+Iranian Policemen Reportedly Killed In New Round Of Iranian Protests

+A protester shot and killed an Iranian policeman on Monday, marking the first death among the security forces amid ongoing anti-government demonstrations, according to the police and media reports.

+Demonstrators took the streets for a fifth straight day of marches that have broken out in cities across the country.
+Protesters have complained mostly about economic problems and have also denounced Iran's clerical leadership.

-At least 10 people were reported killed in bloody street protests across Iran, while President Hassan Rouhani warned that his government would show "no tolerance" for those who incite unrest.
+At least 12 protesters were reported killed on Saturday and Sunday, while President Hassan Rouhani warned in televised remarks that his government would show "no tolerance" for those who incite unrest.

-The deaths took place Sunday, which marked the fourth straight day widespread street demonstrations that have been linked to economic grievances and included chants denouncing the country's top leaders.

 President Trump used Twitter Monday morning to deliver his latest criticism of Iran's rulers: